-The preference is for affordable housing to be on site, however where it can be robustly justified, off site provision will be accepted.
-All affordable housing must be integrated seamlessly into the layout and design of the residential areas, through 'pepper potting' within private housing areas.
+Affordable housing should be on site, however where it can be robustly justified, off site provision may be accepted.
+The affordable housing which should be indistinguishable in terms of appearance from the market housing should be dispersed in clusters of a size proportionate to the scale of the development.

 The type/size of affordable housing should reflect the needs identified in the most up-to-date SHMA.
-All affordable housing should remain affordable in perpetuity in accordance with national policy and the council's draft Affordable Housing SPD.
+All affordable housing should remain affordable in perpetuity.

-Extra Care or Retirement Village
+Accommodation for older people/or Retirement Village

-Extra Care accommodation or a retirement village should be provided at Cherry Knowle.
-Proposals for additional extra care or retirement village accommodation within SSGA will be considered on it's merits and in accordance with the need requirements at the time of consideration.
+Specific accommodation for older people/ retirement village should be provided at Cherry Knowle.
+Proposals for additional specific accommodation for older people/retirement village accommodation within SSGA will be considered on it's merits and in accordance with the need requirements at the time of consideration.
+Developments should consider alternative designs and layouts to provide for those older people who may want to stay in their own home and take on board appropriate evidence to ensure suitable accommodation for older people is provided where needed.